fullctl/aaactl/docs/whitelabel.md

 django-admin startapp whitelabel
 ```

 Note that the name `whitelabel` is not of consequence and can be substituted by something else if it makes more sense.
+If you do name it differently you will need to adjust it in the instructions below as well though.

 ## Add to INSTALLED_APPS for your environment